GarnServo/mc-startup-script/README.md

 - [X] Upon crash or restart, prompts user whether to restart or exit.

 ### Planned
-- [ ] Include version checking for this script
-- [ ] Auto-update this script
 - [ ] Improved text formatting

 ## Disclaimer